deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "What about you, Ava?"

 "Like, uh, Gwen said, I guess it depends on what we need.
-I mean, the plans I had don't really...
-I mean, like, who needs a theatrical makeup artist here?"
+I mean, the plans I had don't really...I mean, like, who needs a theatrical makeup artist here?"

 "Go for it anyway."
 Big Jack shrugged.
-"Can you do hair?”
+"Can you do hair?"

 "Uh, yeah.
 A bit."

 "There you go then."

 "I don't know, I never saw myself as a stylist."
 Ava protested.
-"I like the girly stuff, but not, like, enough to do it for a living.”
+"I like the girly stuff, but not, like, enough to do it for a living."

 "Well, if nothing else, it's something to do until you find somebody to apprentice under, and you could earn some money."
 Sara said.
 She spoke in a hummingbird blur, so fast that it was sometimes hard to tell where one word end and the next began, and was constantly being told to slow down by the others.
-"I mean I know my mum would love to get her hair done and her nails and some of the men have really *ewww* beards now so maybe you could learn to shave too, you could make a lot of money just helping people stay...”
+"I mean I know my mum would love to get her hair done and her nails and some of the men have really *ewww* beards now so maybe you could learn to shave too, you could make a lot of money just helping people stay..."

 "Hey, no pressure."
 Adam interrupted her, hugging Ava round her waist.
-"We don't need to rush in, we don't even know where we're sleeping yet.”
+"We don't need to rush in, we don't even know where we're sleeping yet."

 "Oh, your house is all built and ready!"
 That was Little Jack, the youngest kid in the group who'd so far remained silent and let the bigger kids gossip.
 He turned to Sara, whose identical brown hair suggested they were siblings.
 "Can I show them?
-Please?”
+Please?"

 Sara laughed indulgently.
 "Oh *kaaay*" she mock-relented.
 "I'll come with you.
-See you tonight, guys!”
+See you tonight, guys!"

 They walked away, Little Jack running forward and then occasionally stopping to grouse about how slow they were being.